Difference Between Inflation and Deflation

 - When the change in prices in one period is lower than in the previous period, the CPI index has declined, indicating that the economy is experiencing deflation.

 #3 – Effects of Inflation and Deflation

-- In case of salaried persons, if the percentage raise is less than the rate of inflation, then it is effectively not a rise in the true sense because it does not preserve the purchasing power of your money.
+- In the case of salaried persons, if the percentage raise is less than the rate of inflation, then it is effectively not rising in the true sense because it does not preserve the purchasing power of your money.